ghifarhaidar/cloud-scheduling-using-lca/README.md

-# Cloud Scheduling using MO-LCA
+# Cloud Scheduling using Multi-Objective League Championship Algorithm

+### Project Overview

-### this project allows to test and analys cloud scheduling algorithms, it focus mainly on MO-LCA
+This project enables testing and analysis of cloud scheduling algorithms, with primary focus on:

+- **MO-LCA** (Multi-Objective League Championship Algorithm)
+- Comparative analysis with other algorithms (ACO, PSO, Round Robin)
+- Performance evaluation in simulated cloud environments

 ### Key Features